 For the most adventurous : under the water

-Please, let me know beforehand if you are planning to take some underwater pictures as extra equipment and some planification are required.
+Please, let me know beforehand if you are planning to trash the wedding dress and take some underwater pictures as extra equipment and some planification are required.

 To see more pictures, check my portfolio here :